 Improving lifestyle habits may also prevent future herpes outbreaks:

-- Stay rested to support a strong immune system
+- Get lots of rest to support a strong immune system.

-Clinical and anecdotal research show that these foods and supplements in particular may help prevent herpes outbreaks:
+Clinical and anecdotal research show these foods and supplements in particular may help prevent herpes outbreaks:

 - Lean protein